Pinhole photography

 The Pinhole Camera Photography site is a part of my main website, which is about pottery.
 A link to the pottery site can be found here: www.steveirvine.com.

 A photography related site to this one is my Astro Photography site.
-This is a collection of some of my astronomy related photographs taken during the past ten years.
+This is a collection of some of my astronomy related photographs taken during the past twelve years.

 Another related site is about Keppel Henge, which is a large, megalithic circle and sundial that a friend and I built.
 There are some astrophotos on the Keppel Henge site and a page about kite aerial photography.